RaginiSharma01/EV-Feature-React-app/my-app/README.md

 npm start
 ```

-#🌐 Step 5: Open in Browser
+# 🌐 Step 5: Open in Browser:
 Once the server starts, your default browser should automatically open.
 If not, open your browser and go to:

 http://localhost:3000/